IngeborgArdoe/training/foundation/exercise-14.md

 ####1.
 Order Confirmation

-Create a new task "Order Confirmation", which takes a Request as input and from it generates an order confirmation (Word document).
+Create a new action "Order Confirmation", which takes a Request as input and from it generates an order confirmation (Word document).
 Information that will be merged into the document is Order No, Subject, Description, Expected Delivery Date, Order Value NOK, Company Name, Org No, Contact Name (name of person ordering) and Responsible Name (name of user).

 1. Create a Schema "Order Confirmation" with "OrderConfirmation" as root node (Complex Type) and all the fields above as Elements (all can be of data type String).